Left for dead, twice, RadioShack gets another shot online - Up News Info

-The big question is: How much value does the the RadioShack brand have when the prized target audience of millennials or Gen Z have likely never owned a radio, let alone stepped inside the store?
+The big question is: How much value does the RadioShack brand have when the prized target audience of younger consumers may have never owned a radio, let alone stepped inside a RadioShack store?

 “It’s a very thin line between being iconic and being dead,” said Robert Passikoff, founder and president of Brand Keys Inc., a marketing and research consultancy.
 “Being iconic a lot of the time just means people have a memory of it.
 I’m not sure that just remembering something is leverageable enough to be able to convert something into success.”